-By now, I’m sure you’ve all heard about the connection between your gut microbiome and how it supports immunity, and boosts overall health and vitality.
+By now, I’m sure you’ve heard about the connection between the diversity of your gut microbiome and how it supports immunity and boosts overall health and vitality.

-It seems modern science has finally caught up with what sages and shamans have known for thousands of years.
-We are intimately connected to the earth.
-And, we need to rotate our diets throughout the year, and change our eating habits with the seasons.
+It seems that modern science has finally caught up with what sages, shamans, and healers have known for thousands of years.
+We are intimately connected to the earth and we need to rotate our diets throughout the year.

 This is a BIG problem for urbanized humans.